Esinko/AstroneerRconClient/README.md

 constructor(options){...}
 ```

-The options object is an instace of [ClientOptions](#ClientOptions).
-Look in the Type defenitions section for more details.
+The options object is an instance of [ClientOptions](#ClientOptions).
+Look in the Type definitions section for more details.
 <br>

 ## Internal variables